 Theme Recommendations Key Actions Finance and Transformation To develop a culture that enables corporate ownership of financial management - to include investing to achieve an effective business partnering model to improve financial management and the sharing of responsibility across the council.
-A scope of work has been prepared for a comprehensive independent external review of financial management .
-CIPFA has been appointed to undertake the review To rapidly increase the capacity to deliver the transformation and deficit recovery programmes, to help assure financial sustainability over the medium term.
+CIPFA is currently undertaking a comprehensive independent external review of financial management.
+To rapidly increase the capacity to deliver the transformation and deficit recovery programmes, to help assure financial sustainability over the medium term.
 The current portfolio is expected to deliver over £5m in budget savings over the coming year.
 Work is continuing to drive the savings programme towards the £13m target New Head of Transformation appointed The Council's corporate programme management office established Council has migrated from using Human Engine resources in the PMO to Luton staff Additional Luton employed roles have also been created to lead on each of the priority programmes A new PMO framework has been developed and is in place.
 To prioritise strategic activity in order to address capacity issues across the council.
 Continue to progress the implementation of the people strategy at pace, with incisive focus on this, as well as capability, culture and EDI.
 The People strategy board has established five workstreams with representation from across the Council to lead on the key themes for the coming year.
 The themes are: Recruitment and retention, Development, Employee experience, Wellbeing, EDI.
 Over 339 learning activities took place and 84% of our workforce participated in at least one learning event last year.
 A flexible Bank Holiday pilot scheme was launched.
 New recruitment function created with centralised compliance team checks.
 Visited Wigan to learn from their Wigan experience approach to embedding values and behaviours and established annual programme of wellbeing learning and support events